ramakantgadhewal/physim/README.md

     double gauss_BM = rg.gauss_box_muller(mean, sigma);
     double gauss_AR = rg.gauss_accept_reject(mean, sigma);

+    rg.seed(34); // setting the seed
+    rg.seed(); // getting the seed

     return 0;
 }
 ```

 ### ode_solver
 In this virtual class are defined some of the method for evaluating ordinary differential equations.
-The available methods are ``` euler, rk4 ```.
+The available methods are ```euler, rk4```.

 # namespace physics